mondeja/leptos-fluent/README.md

         // Name of the field in the local storage to get and set the current language
         // of the user.
 By default, it is `"lang"`.
         localstorage_key: "language",
-        // Provide context to Leptos discovering the initial language
+        // Provide context to Leptos discovering the initial language from
-        // from the options above.
-By default, it is `false` and you need
+        // the options above.
+By default, it is `false` and you need to call
-        // to call `ctx.provide_context(None)` manually to set the
+        // `ctx.provide_context(None)` manually to set the initial language.
         provide_context: true,
     }};